BenWiederhake/splaycompress/README.md

 - Publish it somewhere, see what friends and people think
 - Maybe make it a real library on crates.io
-- Maybe make it a usable program (e.g. with clap)
 - Compare with other compression schemes.
 - Try to do some performance improvements – however, compressing random data already runs at around 9 MiB/s, and compressing all-zeros runs at around 91 MiB/s on my machine.
 I don't really see the point of optimizing this even further.